ranjinimanoharan/test1/readme.md

           name: nginx
 ```

 Now, we have the nginx server up and running inside a container.
-Here, `hostport` is used to expose the container to the outside world. `hostport`  exposes the container to the external network at *hostIP:hostPort*, where the `hostIP` is the IP address of the Kubernetes node where the container is running and the `hostPort` is the port requested by the user.
+Here, `hostport` is used to expose the container to the outside world.

-To create kubernetes deployment:
+Create kubernetes deployment using:
 ```
 Kubectl apply -f tomcatdeployment.yaml
 ```